unoplatform/uno.toolkit.ui/doc/lightweight-styling.md

 - [NavigationBar](controls/NavigationBar.md#lightweight-styling)
 - [TabBar](controls/TabBarAndTabBarItem.md#lightweight-styling)

-## Resource extension
+## Resources extension
-To apply lightweight styling to a style, you can use [StyleExtensions.Resource](helpers/style-extensions.md).
+To apply lightweight styling to a style, you can use [StyleExtensions.Resources](helpers/style-extensions.md).

 ### Further Reading